-Heat shock proteins (HSPs) are an important part of the cell’s machinery for protein folding and help to protect cells from stress.
-HSPs are expressed in response to a wide variety of physiological and environmental insults including anticancer chemotherapy, thus allowing some cells to survive near lethal conditions.
+Heat shock proteins (HSPs) are an important part of the cell’s machinery for protein folding and also help to protect cells from stress.
 HSPs are expressed in tumor cell proliferation, differentiation, invasion and metastasis.
-In addition to improving overall protein integrity, HSP70 directly inhibits apoptosis, and has been shown to be involved in a protective role against thermal stress and cytotoxic drugs.
-Recently HSP70 has been reported as a prognostic marker in breast, prostate, lung and liver cancer patients.
+In addition to improving overall protein integrity, Heat Shock Protein 70 antibody (HSP70) directly inhibits apoptosis and has been shown to be involved in a protective role against thermal stress and cytotoxic drugs.
+Recently, HSP70 has been reported as a prognostic marker in multiple cancer types.

 1. Garrido C, et al. Heat shock proteins 27 and 70: anti-apoptotic proteins with tumorigenic properties.
 Cell Cycle 2006 Nov;5(22):2592-601.
 Epub 2006 Nov 15.

 2. Thanner F, et al. Heat-shock protein 70 as a prognostic marker in node-negative breast cancer.
 Anticancer Res.
 2003 Mar-Apr;23(2A):1057-62.

 3. Torronteguy C, et al. Inducible heat shock protein 70 expression as a potential predictive marker of metastasis in breast tumors.
 Cell Stress Chaperones.
 2006; 11 (1):34-43.

 4. Banerjea A, et al. Immunogenic hsp-70 is overexpressed in colorectal cancers with high-degree microsatellite instability.
 Dis Colon Rectum.
 2005 Dec;48(12):2322-8.